 Prof. dr. Roshanka (Rosh) Ranasinghe holds the AXA Chair in Climate Change Impacts and Coastal Risk at the Department of Coastal & Urban Risk & Resilience, IHE Delft and at the Department of Water Engineering and Management, University of Twente.
-He also holds Visiting Professor appointments at the Australian National University and the University of Queensland, Australia.
+He is also a Senior Specialist at Harbour, Coastal and Offshore department (Hydrualic Engineering Unit) at Deltares.

 Rosh obtained his Bachelor of Science Engineering (1st Class Honours) from the University of Peradeniya, Sri Lanka in 1993 and his PhD in Coastal Engineering and Oceanography from the Centre for Water Research, University of Western Australia in 1998.
 Since then he has worked in the Academic and government sectors in Australia, USA and The Netherlands.

-To date, Rosh has published over 200 peer reviewed articles and delivered over 25 invited presentations around the world.
+To date, Rosh has published over 200 peer reviewed articles and delivered numerous presentations around the world.
 He is regularly invited to provide expert advice on adaptation to climate change and coastal zone management by national and local governments and international agencies.
-Rosh is a corresponding member of the National Committee on Coastal and Ocean Engineering (Australia) and a Director of The National Think Tank on Blue Economy (Sri Lanka).
+Rosh is an advisor to the Marine Environment Protection Authority (Sri Lanka).

 Rosh has supervised/co-supervised 10 Post-doctoral fellows, 20+ PhD candidates and numerous MSc students to date and has lead several capacity development projects in Sri Lanka, India, VietNam, Thailand, Sao Tome and Principe.